verbb/footnotes/README.md

 #### Render all collected footnotes

 The plugin provides you with the new Twig function `footnotes()`.
-It returns an array whose string entries (those that has been collected on usage of the `footnotes` filter mentioned above) are indexed by the number of the footnote.
+It returns an array of footnotes (those that have been collected using the `footnotes` filter mentioned above).
+Each footnote is indexed by its `number`.

 ```twig
 {% if footnotes_exist() %}